 New check on progress in CfE-readiness

-Education directors have been asked to supply information on various questions, including how many schools are still allowing pupils to make subject choices at the end of S2 - a practice which contravenes Education Scotland guidance on the broad general education for S1-3.
-Some have complained privately about lack of consultation over the process and lack of time to carry it out.
+- "Still allowing pupils to make subject choices at the end of S2 - a practice that contravenes Education Scotland guidance on the broad general education for S1-3."